 When I first went to India, I gave very little thought to life after “the big trip.”
 But someday, you will be standing in a new apartment surrounded by boxes wondering, “What next?”
 It can be exciting, and it can also be a big let-down.

 My six-month trip to India was originally a way of getting out of my tomb-like apartment, shaking up my life, and most importantly, manifesting a long-held dream.
 I have achieved all of these things and more, and I am now at a new stage in the hero’s journey: amalgamating my “boon” from those travels and studies in India and finding ways to share and incorporate those truths into a building a new life for myself.

 It has been a bumpy transition, mostly because though this phase is just as exciting and rewarding, it gets a lot less press.
 However, like all things in life, being able to change and move with the flow of life, the flow of energy, is always the healthiest and most satisfying thing to do – so I am now embracing being home.

 Mariellen Ward writes about India, yoga and transformative travel on her blog BreatheDreamGo.
-She has traveled for more than a year in India and leads small group tours to some of her favourite places.
+Mariellen has just begun her seventh journey to India.
 You can follow her on Twitter @breathedreamgo and on Facebook.